Part 2: Sensor Onboarding

 - Company: Provide the name of the company that owns and maintains the sensor.
 This information creates more trust between sensor owners and Data Marketplace users who are interested in purchasing the data stream.

-- Location (city / country): This information helps to identify if the sensor data is relevant for purchasing.
+- Location (city/country): This information helps to identify if the sensor data is relevant for purchasing.
 For example, some users might be interested in purchasing data streams from weather or environmental sensors located in a specific region.

-- GPS Coordinates (latitude / longitude): You can use a service like https://www.gps-coordinates.net/ to get the right GPS data for your sensor.
+- GPS Coordinates (latitude/longitude): You can use a service like https://www.gps-coordinates.net/ to get the right GPS data for your sensor.
 We accept coordinates as a number of digits ([0–9]), that could be prepended by a hyphen (“-”) for negative value, and a decimal separator (“.”).
 Please do not enter any letters or special characters.

 - Price of the data stream: Here you can define the cost of the sensor data.
-We do not restrict you with defining the value, but please keep in mind that without a preview and refund options, only a few customers will be ready to pay a fortune for a data stream.
+We do not restrict you from defining the value, but please keep in mind that without preview and refund options, only a few customers will be ready to pay a fortune for a data stream.
 On the other hand, setting a very low price might result in a total collected payment under 1/1000 of a cent.

 We encourage you to check the current price of 1 MIOTA, which is 1.000.000 (one million) IOTA tokens.